 - The most comfortable sofas and bean bags in the world

 - Game machines

-The room is managed and its features are paid for by the JCRC, with Charlie being responsible.
+The room is managed and its features are paid for by the JCR, with George being responsible.
 So contact him if you have any ideas on how to improve it.